MicrosoftDocs/learn/learn-pr/visual-studio/visual-studio-test-tools/includes/4-view-run-tests.md

 :::image type="content" source="../media/test-explorer.png" alt-text="Screenshot of the Test Explorer window in Visual Studio, with a list of tests.":::

 You can use the search box to search for a specific test or substring.
 The following example shows the word *null* typed into the search box.
-The text list is filtered to only the test names that contain the substring `null`.
+The test list is filtered to only the test names that contain the substring `null`.

 :::image type="content" source="../media/test-explorer-search.png" alt-text="Screenshot of Test Explorer with the test names filtered based on a word in the search box.":::